Siem Reap, Cambodia: What to pack, what to wear, and when to go [2022]

 February

-If you vacation in Siem Reap during February, you will probably find that it can be sweltering and very dry with almost no rain.
+If you visit Siem Reap during February, you will probably notice that it is really hot and very dry with almost no rain.
 Temperatures tend to hover around the low 80s F (low 30s C) during the day, while at night they can dip into the low 60s F (low 20s C).

 What to wear/what to pack: